Do you know where to find some of the best hiking near DC? This is the hiking guide for you!

 Distance from DC: 1 hour

-Sky Meadows State Park in Delaplane, Virginia is home to 24 miles of dog-friendly hiking trails, including a slice of the white-blazed Appalachian Trail.
+Sky Meadows State Park in Delaplane, Virginia, is home to 24 miles of dog-friendly hiking trails, including a slice of the white-blazed Appalachian Trail.
 As you hike, you’ll revel in views of both forest and farmland.
-On a clear day, you can see all the way to Washington-Dulles International Airport!

 On this loop hike, you’ll make stops at the Piedmont Overlooks (lower and upper), then the Whitehouse Overlook.